jtanquil/js_130/lesson_2/closures_notes.md

     ```
       - the callback's definition creates a closure containing the variables in the scope defined by the callback (`number`), and the top-level variables `array` and `evens`, allowing the callback to access `evens` when it is invoked during the invocation of `forEach`
     - **partial function application**: a pattern where one function takes multiple arguments, and another function applies some of those arguments by returning a function that invokes the first function passing some of the arguments:
+        - refers to the creation of a function that can call a second function with fewer arguments than the second function expects
     ```javascript
     function add(first, second) {
       return first + second;